Chalermdej-l/Final_Project_FredETE/other/gcpsetup/README.md

 ![/other/image/gcpsetup7.png](/other/image/gcpsetup7.png)

-Once create there will be a key download in JSON format please change the file name to `credential.json` and move this file into the clone directory `cred` folder
+Once create there will be a key download in JSON format please change the file name to `credential.json` and move this file into the clone directory [cred](/cred) folder

 ## 5 Enable Comput Engine API

 Please enable the [Compute Engine API](https://console.cloud.google.com/apis/library/compute.googleapis.com)

 ## Credential needed

+Please input the credential created here into the clone directory [.env](/.env) file

 1. Gcp_Project_id in step 1
 2. Account_id in step 2